-60% of the Big Data projects stall out
+60% of the Big Data projects fail to take off

 Big Data has many potential advantages.
 It can provide new insights into consumer behavior, show you in which areas the organization can work more efficiently, predict future changes, and much more.
-But, many companies forge ahead into Big Data without being adequately prepared, and charge straight into a pitfall.
-Research shows that about 60% of Big Data projects stall out in the starting blocks.
+However, many companies forge ahead into Big Data without being adequately prepared, and charge straight into a pitfall.
+Research shows that about 60% of Big Data projects stumble out of the starting blocks.
 How can you make sure that your organization doesn’t become a statistic?

 Here are the seven most common Big Data pitfalls, and how to avoid them.